Andy Ibáñez Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.
+- The Athletics pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.

-- The Athletics' 5.99 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.95).

-- Athletics pitchers combine to allow 125 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Athletics pitchers combine to allow the second-most home runs in baseball (125 total, 1.4 per game).

-- Waldichuk (1-5) takes the mound for the Athletics in his 12th start of the season.
-He's put together a 6.78 ERA in 66 1/3 innings pitched, with 64 strikeouts.
+- The Athletics will send Harris (2-2) to make his fourth start of the season.
+He is 2-2 with a 5.17 ERA and 29 strikeouts in 38 1/3 innings pitched.

-- His most recent appearance came in relief on Thursday when the lefty threw 2 2/3 scoreless innings against the New York Yankees while giving up only one hit.
+- His last time out was on Thursday against the New York Yankees, when the lefty tossed 5 1/3 innings, surrendering four earned runs while allowing nine hits.

-- The 25-year-old has a 6.78 ERA and 8.7 strikeouts per nine innings in 19 games this season, while giving up a batting average of .316 to opposing hitters.
+- In eight games this season, the 26-year-old has a 5.17 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.